Measurement-based perturbation theory and differential equation parameter estimation with applications to satellite

 \section{Concluding remarks}

-The numerical integration method has been widely used by major institutions worldwide to produce global standard gravitational models from satellite tracking measurements of CHAMP and/or GRACE types.
+Differential equations with unknown parameters and the derived differential equations of the partial derivatives with respect to the unknown parameters were originally published by Gronwall (1919) and Ritt (1919) almost 100 years ago (see also Goddington and Levinson 1955; Howland and Vaillancourt 1961), which have been widely used for reconstruction of the unknown parameters of differential equations from measurements, with applications in many areas of science and engineering such as statistics, chemistry, physics, and satellite gravimetry (see e.g., Lerch et al. 1974; Dickinson et al. 1976; Hwang et al. 1978; Long et al. 1989; Reigber 1989; Montenbruck and Gill 2000; Linga et al. 2006; Ramsay et al. 2007; Wang and Enright 2013).
+The method was, likely independently, re-discovered by Anderle (1965b) and Riley et al. (1967), now best known as the numerical integration method in geodesy and aerospace engineering, and has since become a standard technique in satellite gravimetry and been widely used routinely by major institutions worldwide to produce global gravitational models from satellite tracking measurements of CHAMP and/or GRACE types.
 A precise gravitational model can serve as a precise global static vertical datum surface (i.e. the geoid) in geodesy.
 Time-varying gravitational models from CHAMP and/or GRACE tracking measurements have found widest possible multidisciplinary applications in environmental monitoring, continental water variation, seismology, the structure and dynamics of the core and mantle, and ocean dynamics (see e.g., Nerem et al. 1995; NRC 1997; Wahr et al. 1998; Dickey 2000; Tapley et al. 2004a).